-- 4.54 The Breckland Council Open Space Assessment identified 542 sites that fall within the typologies of open space listed in PPG17(8).
+4.54 The Breckland Council Open Space Assessment identified 542 sites that fall within the typologies of open space listed in PPG17(8).
 These sites include; sports pitches, children's play areas, parks and gardens, natural and semi-natural green space, green corridors, amenity greenspace, allotments, cemeteries and church yards.
 For the purposes of the policy 'open space' will cover all sites identified in the Open Space Assessment.
 The provision of new open space will be permitted where it can be satisfactorily demonstrated that the development will not result in any adverse effects on European habitats or species, including possible issues of disturbance, lighting or any other effects that may harm qualifying features.
-This should be considered, where appropriate, through a Habitats Regulations assessment at site level. - 4.55 The Open Space Assessment identified serious deficiencies in the provision of outdoor sports fields and children's play areas (Outdoor Playing Space) throughout the District, particularly in the five towns, when compared to the National Playing Fields Association (NPFA) 2.4ha standard.
-To address this deficiency it is important that all new developments contribute to the provision of outdoor playing space in order to meet the needs generated by the development. - 4.56 The NPFA standard which consists of 1.6 hectares of outdoor sport provision per 1,000 people and 0.8 hectares of children's play areas per 1,000 people, will be applied to all new residential development.
+This should be considered, where appropriate, through a Habitats Regulations assessment at site level.

+4.55 The Open Space Assessment identified serious deficiencies in the the provision of outdoor sports fields and children's play areas (Outdoor Playing Space) throughout the District, particularly in the five towns, when compared to the National Playing Fields Association (NPFA) 2.4ha standard.
+To address this deficiency it is important that all new developments contribute to the provision of outdoor playing space in order to meet the needs generated by the development.

+4.56 The NPFA standard which consists of 1.6 hectares of outdoor sport provision per 1,000 people and 0.8 hectares of children's play areas per 1,000 people, will be applied to all new residential development.
 For developments of 25 or more dwellings, children's play areas will be provided on site in line with the standard.
 For developments of 200 or more dwellings, outdoor sport areas will be provided on site in line with the standard.
-Below these thresholds financial contributions for off-site provision will be required. - 4.57 The 2.4 hectare per 1,000 population standard equates to 24m2 of outdoor playing space per person.
-The 24m2 is broken down to 16m2 of outdoor sport area and 8m2 of children's play space.
+Below these thresholds financial contributions for off-site provision will be required.

+4.57 The 2.4 hectare per 1,000 population standard equates to $24m^2$ of outdoor playing space per person.
+The $24m^2$ is broken down to $16m^2$ of outdoor sport area and $8m^2$ of children's play space.
 The population resulting from a particular development will be calculated using the occupancy rates set out below:

-1 bedroom = 1.5 persons
+= 1.5 persons

-2 bedrooms = 2 persons
+= 2 persons

-3 bedrooms = 2.5 persons
+= 2.5 persons

-4 bedrooms = 3 persons
+= 3 persons

-5 or more bedrooms = 3.5 persons
+= 3.5 persons

+=